StreamElements Mod Commands

 - !emotes – This command allows viewers to see which BTTV and FFZ emotes they can use in the streams chat!

 - !followage – Similarly to !accountage, a viewer can use this command to see how many years, months, days, and hours they have been following your channel for.
-Viewers seem to like this one as it allows them to compare with other viewers how long they have been following your channel.
+Viewers seem to like this one as it allows them to compare how long they have been following your channel with other viewers.

-- !points and !leaderboard – The StreamElements bot comes with its own ‘points’ system.
+- !points and !leaderboard – The StreamElements bot comes with its own ‘points’ system that can be viewed on the StreamElements leaderboard.
 Viewers gain points by being in the stream, and can check how many they have with !points, as well as checking who has the most points out of everyone with !leaderboard.

 - !roulette – With this command, viewers can gamble with their points.
 Sometimes they will win more points, and sometimes they will lose their points.
 Before enabling this command, consider if it is appropriate for your audience.
-For example, if your primary audience is children, it may be inappropriate to allow them to gamble with points.
+For example, if your primary audience is children, allowing them to gamble with points may be inappropriate.

 - !commands – This allows viewers to see which commands they have access to in their channel.
 This is very useful as when viewers use this command, they might discover new commands that they can then go on to use in the chat.